Understanding the Art of Portrait: Techniques and Styles Explained

 Timeline and Process

-• Crew call: 7:30 a.m.
+• Crew call: early morning.

-• First sitter at 9:00 a.m.; each person had a scheduled window.
+• Each person had a scheduled window.

 Delivery